 Currently, Ethereum is the most popular platform for creating tokens, which span thousands of projects currently.

-There is also categorization of token projects as either utility or security tokens.
-Most of the tokens are utility tokens, and are spent to purchase services within the platforms issuing them.
-Tokens can be used to buy a service or product at an accelerated speed and with added element of privacy as well.
+There is also categorization of token projects as either utility tokens or security tokens.
+Most of the tokens are utility tokens and are spent to purchase services within the platforms issuing them.
+Tokens can be used to buy a service or product at an accelerated speed and with the added element of privacy as well.

-Security tokens are spent in the same manner as utility tokens but they are created for the clear purpose of making money for investors and therefore are required to meet certain standards and rules of a security (asset with monetary value).
+Security tokens are spent in the same manner as utility tokens but they are created for the clear purpose of making money for investors and therefore are required to meet certain standards and rules of a security (an asset with monetary value).

 Other types of tokens include currency, asset, reputation and reward tokens.

-There is also an article on Diviproject blog about the differences between altcoins, Bitcoins and tokens.
+There is also an article on the Diviproject blog about the differences between altcoins, Bitcoins and tokens.